ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 View the details of a VSN associated with a VSI on the VSI details page.
-You can also view the details of the VSNs associated with the VSIs for the workspace on the Virtual serial numbers page.
+You can also view the details of the VSNs associated with the VSIs for the workspace on the virtual serial numbers page.
 The VSNs are either in `assigned` or in `retained` state.